webability-go/xamboo-master/README.md

 After installing the Xamboo system, creates a master directory and download the master:

-For instance, install the xamboo in /home/sites/xamboo
+For instance, if you have installed the xamboo in /home/sites/xamboo

 $ cd /home/sites/xamboo
 $ mkdir master